Learn how to create and implement effective policies addressing child sexual abuse risk in your organization.

 Working with children is a privilege, not a right.
 Oftentimes, organizations adopt practices that are comfortable or convenient without considering the potential ramifications, thereby placing children at risk.
 Typically, change is difficult without an understanding of why change is necessary.

 Without effective implementation, a written policy is worse than useless—it can be harmful.
 From a legal standpoint, a written policy creates an internal standard that must be followed.
 When it isn’t followed, a written policy can create more problems than no policy at all.
-The answer isn’t ‘adopt no written policies’, rather, to adopt written policies that fit and reflect staff training.
+The answer isn’t ‘adopt no written policies’, rather, to adopt written policies that fit and reflect staff training and actual practices.

 Policies fit the organization precisely

-Where written policy is concerned, one size does not really fit all.
-A policy picked up from the internet, borrowed from a contemporary or cobbled together is likely to fail.
+Where written policy is concerned, one size does not fit all.
+Policy picked up from the internet, borrowed from a contemporary or cobbled together is likely to fail.
 When the policy does not apply to a specific job description or responsibility, staff members and volunteers are unlikely to comply.

-Policies and procedures must fit the organization, and Abuse Prevention Systems offers policies by program type, with tips and assistance on customization for specific programs.
+Policies and procedures must fit the organization, and we offer policies by program type, with tips and assistance on customization for specific programs.

 Sample policies from Abuse Prevention Systems include: